 - Visit the house of Baek Inje, the doctor who founded Inje University Seoul Paik Hospital.

-- Looking for a cafe?
+Need a coffee fix?
 Onion Anguk and MIRROROOM are both converted hanoks with great coffee

 Insadong Culture Street